eclipse-theia/theia-website/src/docs/user_ai.md

 Below is a screenshot depicting the edit button and options to switch between conversation branches:

 <img src="../../edit-request.png" alt="Edit Chat Request in the Theia IDE" style="max-width: 525px" />

+## Task Context

+Task Context is a powerful approach for structured, reproducible AI-assisted development in the Theia IDE.
+This feature transforms how you work with AI agents by externalizing your intent into dedicated files that serve as persistent, editable records of what you want the AI to accomplish.
+Watch the video below for a introduction.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Wy9epGszWz0?si=y6CoPDZg3LS6EP9l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+### Set-up for Task Context

+Task contexts will be stored as Mark Down files.
+You can set the directory in the settings (Setting id: `ai-features.promptTemplates.taskContextStorageDirector`), the default is: `.prompts/task-contexts`).

+### Manually creating a Task Context File

+Instead of starting with a chat prompt, create a dedicated task context file that externalizes your requirements:

+1. Create a new file (e.g., `my_task.md`) in a dedicated directory (by default `.prompts/task-context/`)
+2. Write your initial requirement in this file (e.g., "add a reset button to the token usage view")
+3. Initiate a session with this file using the command `Task Context: Initiate Session`
+4. Select your desired agent to link the chat session to your externalized prompt file
+5. Just hit enter to start the request in the chat

+This approach makes your prompt reproducible and allows you to refine it before sending it to the LLM.

+### Planning with the Architect Agent

+For complex tasks, it's highly beneficial to use a planning agent before a coding agent:

+1. Select the "Architect" agent when initiating your chat session and describe your task
+2. The Architect will analyze your workspace and create a detailed plan of what should be coded
+3. Use the "Summarize this session as a task for coder" button in the chat.

+The system will send the plan to an underlying LLM, which summarizes it into a structured format and create a task context file.
+This structured task context includes comprehensive details such as:
+   - Problem description and scope
+   - Detailed design and implementation steps with specific files
+   - Testing strategy (both automated and manual)
+   - Deliverables and PR description

+Please note that you adapt this template via modifying the prompt `architect-tasksummary`.

+### Implementing with the Coder Agent

+After reviewing and refining the task context:

+1. Review the plan and make any necessary adjustments
+2. If modifications are needed, return to the planning agent and provide feedback
+3. Use the "Update Task Context" action to incorporate changes
+4. When the plan is finalized, trigger the Coder agent with the updated task context

+Because the Coder agent is now working from a detailed and verified plan, it produces much higher quality results.

+For more details about Task Context, visit [Structure AI Coding with Task Context](https://eclipsesource.com/blogs/2025/07/01/structure-ai-coding-with-task-context/).

 ## AI Configuration